Meet Our Doctors

 Dr. Cynthia Russo, Psy.D.

-Dr. Russo is a Clinical Psychologist who earned her doctorate from Adler University.
+Dr. Russo is a Psychologist who earned her doctorate from Adler University.
 She completed both her predoctoral internship and postdoctoral fellowship at Linden Oaks Behavioral Health Hospital on the adolescent inpatient unit.
 Prior to this she completed her Master of Arts degree in community counseling from Roosevelt University.
 She obtained her bachelor’s degree in communications from Loyola University Chicago.

 Dr. Russo has worked and trained within mental health agencies, school settings and hospital inpatient and outpatient programs.
 She has treated various psychological and behavioral presentations in children, adolescents, adults, families and couples.
 Dr. Russo’s areas of clinical experience include treating ADD, anxiety, depression, dual diagnosed, mood disorders, and eating disorders.
 She also has a special interest in assisting families improve communication and relationships, supporting young adults with life transitions including college, and working with the LGBTQ community.